Most important aspects on choosing a domain name for your blog

 Keyword-rich-domains

-Domain with a commitment :0
+Domain with a commitment

 So what type of domain is ideal for me?

-Meaningful dictionary word domains are better for your blog.
-When choosing a domain, ignore hyphens (-) and numbers.
+Ignore hyphens (-) and numbers(0-9).
 Try to get a .com domain.
 Creating a non-meaningful domain will make it sound like a social website and will be harder to market.
-Avoid smart domains also because it’s harder to remember the combination and it’ll sound like another URL shrtener service.
+Avoid smart domains (domain hacks) also because it’s harder to remember the combination and it’ll sound like another URL shrtener service.
 If you want to set a target to sell your blog in the future, then avoid your name as a domain.

-What you prefer, choosing your domain?
+What do you prefer when choosing your domain?

-Ya,Tamal Anwar.
+1. Ya,Tamal Anwar.

 Very effective post while choosing domain.